Cecilapp/Cecil/docs/2-Content.md

 ### alias

-`alias` is used to create a redirection to the current page.
+`alias` is used to create redirections to the current page.

-In the following example `contact/` redirects to `about/`:
+_Example:_

 ```yaml
 ---